High-power handling and bias stability of thin-film Lithium Tantalate microring and coupling resonators: PR effect on TFLT microring resonator

 \section{PR effect on TFLT microring resonator}

 Fig.\ref{Fig1}(a) shows the optical image of the micro-ring resonator used in this paper.
 The cross-section of the micro-ring resonator in the coupling section is shown in the inset of Fig.\ref{Fig1}(a).
-The device fabrication starts with a 4-inch TFLN wafer on a silicon substrate commercially available from NanoLN.
+Device fabrication begins with a 4-inch TFLT wafer on a silicon substrate with a $\mathrm{4.7\mu m}$ Box oxide, commercially available from NanoLN.
 Photonic devices are photo-lithographically defined and subsequently etched using $\mathrm{Ar^{+}}$ plasma.
 After etching the optical device layer, $\mathrm{1.5\,\mu m}$ thick oxide is deposited using plasma-enhanced chemical vapor deposition (PECVD).
 Co-planar waveguide electrode layers are defined by photolithography and subsequent etching or lift-off process for the coupling resonator.
 The wafer was diced, and the individual chips were polished for efficient fiber-to-chip coupling.

 Fig.\ref{Fig1}(b) shows the measurement setup.
 Light from a tunable laser (Santec-570) is first amplified by an erbium-doped fiber amplifier (EDFA) and filtered by a bandpass filter with a bandwidth of $10$\,nm.
 Output light from the filter is then coupled to the DUT using a lensed fiber.
 A fiber-based splitter is used before the DUT to monitor the launched optical power in a slow optical power meter (PM).
 A polarization controller (PC) is used to optimize the polarization for the TE mode.
 After passing through the device, the light is coupled to another lens fiber.
 A second fiber splitter is used to monitor the output power from the device using another optical PM.
 The other output of the fiber splitter is sent to a fast photo-detector (PD).